On the robustness of Quantum Phase Estimation to compute ground properties of many-electron systems: QPE Overview

-as we will detail later.
-Note that if such a procedure can improve the phase measurement efficiency as $P(|l - l_0| \leq e) = \sum_{l = l_0-e}^{l_0+e}P(l) > P(l_0)$, it can introduce challenges: \begin{itemize} \item The evaluation of an approximation of $l_0$ from a set of QPE measures (with controlled accuracy) for an usage in eq. \eqref{Eestim}, \item The effectiveness of the ground state projection after a phase measurement $l$ close to the retained approximation $l_0$, fostering the conditions in eqs.~\eqref{proj_constr_2}-\eqref{proj_constr_8}. \end{itemize} In the following, we will consider first the condition in eqs.~\eqref{proj_constr_delta}-\eqref{proj_constr_delta2} and then detail aspects of the procedure related to eq. \eqref{e}.
+which represents a confidence interval associated to a higher confidence level $P(|l - l_0| \leq e) = \sum_{l = l_0-e}^{l_0+e}P(l) > P(l_0)$, as we will detail later.
+Note that if such a procedure can improve the phase measurement efficiency, it can introduce challenges: \begin{itemize} \item The evaluation of an approximation of $l_0$ from a set of QPE measures (with controlled accuracy) for an usage in \eqref{Eestim}, \item The effectiveness of the ground state projection after a phase measurement $l$ close to the retained approximation $l_0$, fostering the conditions in ~\eqref{proj_constr_2}-\eqref{proj_constr_8}. \end{itemize} In the following, we will consider first the condition in ~\eqref{proj_constr_delta}-\eqref{proj_constr_delta2} and then detail aspects of the procedure related to \eqref{e}.

 Finally, we highlight that different $j$ values might satisfy $\theta_j^{(t)}=\theta_0^{(t)}$, not only in the case of ground state degeneracy but also beyond this case.
-This is due to the mapping of all eigenvalues $E_j$ into the $[0,1[$ interval within QPE, eq.~\eqref{E_j}, and to the discretization interval fostering potential overlap \cite{Travaglione_2001}.
+This can be due to the mapping of all eigenvalues $E_j$ into the $[0,1[$ interval within QPE, that can lead to eigen-phases `folding' due to the modulo $1$ in (\ref{E_j}), and to the discretization interval fostering potential overlap \cite{Travaglione_2001}.
 We call the whole effect `QPE phase degeneracy'.
 This effect might be positive in terms of phase register measurement, reinforcing the probability associated to the ground phase.
-Still, a condition like in eq.~\eqref{proj_constr_delta} must be satisfied to ensure a good interpretation of the results.
+However, a condition like in ~\eqref{proj_constr_delta} should still be satisfied to ensure a good interpretation of the results, and QPE phase degeneracy can be problematic as it can also reinforce the probabilities associated to `excited phases' \cite{Travaglione_2001}.
 In terms of ground state projection, a QPE phase degeneracy related only to ground state degeneracy would output a combination in the subspace of degenerate ground states.
 This is acceptable, but the combination would depend on features of $\ket{\psi_{\rm init}}$ that are difficult to control.
-However, a QPE phase degeneracy beyond ground state degeneracy can be problematic if it reinforces the probabilities associated to `excited phases' \cite{Travaglione_2001}.